Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Main Theoretical Results

 \subsection{Hessian approximation error: Frobenius norm potential function}

-In this section, we use Frobenius norm to quantify the error of Hessian and Hessian inverse approximation in DFP and BFGS methods.
-To do so, we will use the results of Lemma~\ref{lemma:lemma_1}, Lemma~\ref{lemma:lemma_2}, and Lemma~\ref{lemma:lemma_3} to derive the Frobenius norm potential functions of Hessian approximation matrix for both DFP and BFGS updates.
-These potential functions play fundamental roles in our proof of superlinear convergence of quasi-Newton methods.
-Next, we show how the error of Hessian approximation $\|\hat{B}_{k+1} - I\|_F$ in DFP evolves as time progresses.
+Next, we use the Frobenius norm of the Hessian approximation error $\|\hat{B}_{k} - I\|_F$ as the potential function in our analysis.
+Specifically, we will use the results of Lemma~\ref{lemma:lemma_1}, Lemma~\ref{lemma:lemma_2}, and Lemma~\ref{lemma:lemma_4} to study the dynamic of the Hessian approximation error $\|\hat{B}_{k} - I\|_F$ for both DFP and BFGS.
+First, start with the DFP method.